tru0067/GTFO-VanillaReloaded/README.md

 ### Sniper

 *The R8 nerfs to Sniper were extremely drastic and massively impaired the weapon's usability.
-We've reverted it back to its previous state (with a tiny ammo nerf to reduce its maximum capacity back to 12).
-This currently means that with the latest changes to how boss tumors behave, Sniper is extremely unbalanced against boss enemies.
-However, balancing its match-up against boss enemies while still feeling effective against Giants does not seem possible within the scope of this mod.*
+We've reverted its clip size back to 3 and reduced its ammo closer to its previous value, while keeping its new shot delay and reload.*

 -   Clip size: 2 -> 3
--   Bullet cost: 17.5 -> 24.0
+-   Bullet cost: 17.5 -> 22.0
-    -   Rounds/refill: 5.14 -> 3.75
+    -   Rounds/refill: 5.14 -> 4.09
-    -   Starting ammo: 8.57 -> 6.25
+    -   Starting ammo: 8.57 -> 6.82
-    -   Maximum ammo (excluding clip): 13 -> 9
+    -   Maximum ammo (excluding clip): 13 -> 10
--   Shot delay: 0.8 -> 0.5
--   Hip fire spread: 13.0 -> 3.0
--   Recoil reduced (back to pre-R8 level)

 ### HEL Rifle